LAION-AI/CLIP_benchmark/README.md

 ### Command line interface (CLI)

-The easiest way to to benchmark the models is using the CLI, `clip_benchmark`.
+The easiest way to benchmark the models is using the CLI, `clip_benchmark`.
 You can specify the model to use, the dataset and the task to evaluate on.
 Once it is done, evaluation is performed and the results are written into a JSON file.